-- 1. All definitions used throughout the Utility Code are relocated to SRC 70 (Utilities General), ensuring consistency while providing a central location for ease of use. - 2.
+- 1. Definitions used throughout the Utility Code are relocated to SRC 70 (Utilities General), ensuring consistency and providing a central location for ease of use. - 2.
 General authority is given to the Director of Public Works to develop and administer grant programs for the benefit of the City, the utility, and the environment. - 3.
 Construction standards and inspection requirements are consolidated in SRC 70, eliminating unnecessary redundancy elsewhere in the Utility Code. - 4.
 Procedures for development-driven extensions of the utilities are removed from the Utility Code.
 These procedures are detailed in SRC 41 (Development Fee), SRC 200 (Urban Growth Management), and SRC 802 (Public Improvements). - 5.
 All stormwater sections are eliminated from SRC 72 (formerly "Sewers" and now "Wastewater").
 SRC 73 (Stormwater) was adopted in 2013 and addresses requirements for discharges into the stormwater system. - 6.
 New administrative rules have been developed to regulate the utility billing, water curtailment, and cross-connection control programs.
-Authority for these programs remains in the Utility Code, but details have been removed from code and incorporated into the new administrative rules. - 7.
+Authority for these programs remains in the Utility Code, but details have been removed from code and incorporated into the new administrative rules.
+The administrative rules were before Council on May 22, 2017, and will be signed by the Director on June 12, 2017. - 7.
 Ordinance Bill No. 7-17 contains an emergency clause and will become effective immediately upon adoption.
-Administrative Rules corresponding to the changes in the Utility Code will appear as an information report on the same Council agenda as second reading of this ordinance, and both the ordinance and administrative rules will be effective on the same date, so there will be no gaps in continuity of regulatory authority or practices.
+Administrative Rules corresponding to the changes in the Utility Code appear as information reports in the same Council agenda as this second reading of the ordinance.
+The ordinance and administrative rules will be effective on the same date, providing continuity of regulatory authority or practices.